simonbs/BuildABuddyKit/LearningMaterial/Sources/LearningMaterial/Documentation.docc/Documentation.md

 This series of tutorials assumes that you have a basic understanding of Xcode, Git, Markdown, and Swift Packages.

-People who are new to documenting their guide are advised to move onto <doc:Writing-the-First-Documentation> and people who have previously written documentation for types, properties, and functions but want to learn the basics of DocC are advised to move on to <doc:Adding-Structure-to-Documentation>.
+People who are new to documenting their guide are advised to move onto <doc:Writing-Documentation> and people who have previously written documentation for types, properties, and functions but want to learn the basics of DocC are advised to move on to <doc:Adding-Structure-to-Documentation>.

 ## Topics

 ### Essentials

 - <doc:Getting-Familiar-with-the-Project>
-- <doc:Writing-the-First-Documentation>
+- <doc:Writing-Documentation>
 - <doc:Adding-Structure-to-Documentation>